typemytype/batchRoboFontExtension/README.md

 An extension to batch generate fonts.

-Drag and drop or open a one or multiple UFO's.
-If a folder is provided Batch will search in that folder for UFO's.
-Binary fonts are also supported (otf, ttf), they will be imported and generated.
+Drag and drop any ufo, binary font (otf, ttf), designSpace file or folder.
+If a folder is provided Batch will search for ufo's inside the given folder.
+A designSpace will be expanded with all his instances and all masters and generated instances will be generated.
+DesignSpace files are required to build variation font.

 #### Generate supports: